-The method of ambient noise tomography is now well established, including cross-correlation of long pre-processed time series to generate empirical Green's functions, measuring both Rayleigh and Love wave phase and group velocity curves, and producing dispersion maps at particular periods(Shapiro et al., 2005, Yang et al., 2007, Moschetti et al., 2007, Yao et al., 2006).
+The method of ambient noise tomography is now well established, including cross-correlation of long pre-processed time series to generate empirical Green's functions, measuring both Rayleigh and Love wave phase and group velocity curves, and producing dispersion maps at particular periods (Shapiro et al., 2005, Yang et al., 2007, Moschetti et al., 2007, Yao et al., 2006).
 The data processing procedures that we adopt follow those of Bensen et al. (2007) and Lin et al. (2008), which we only briefly summarize here.
-First, raw vertical component seismograms recorded from 2005 to 2010 are downloaded from the IRIS DMC for the TA stations in the western US and are cut into 1-day time series.
+First, raw vertical component seismograms recorded from 2005 to 2010 are downloaded from the IRIS DMC for the USArray TA stations in the western and central US and are cut into 1-day time series.
 The time series length of each station is usually about two years, but time series lengths are variable and we do not apply a minimum time series length restriction.
 Second, earthquake signals and other types of interference are removed by time domain normalization, in which the reciprocal of the mean of the absolute value of the waveform in a moving 80 sec time window is used to weight the data point at the center of the window.
 The weights are determined in the "earthquake band" between periods of 15 and 50 sec period, but then are applied to the unfiltered data.
 Third, the data are band-pass filtered between 5 and 100 sec period and cross-correlation is performed between all station pairs.
 Then, Rayleigh wave group and phase velocity dispersion measurements are obtained from the symmetric component of each inter-station cross-correlation by performing automatic frequency-time analysis (FTAN) (Bensen et al., 2007).
 In this study, only Rayleigh wave phase velocity measurements are used.
-The automated FTAN dispersion measurements are winnowed by applying two criteria to select reliable measurements for surface wave tomography: (1) The inter-station distance must be greater than three wavelengths at each period to ensure the far-field approximation and sufficient separation from precursory noise and (2) signal-to-noise ratio

-(SNR) must be greater than 10 at each period for the measurement at that period to be accepted.
+The automated FTAN dispersion measurements are winnowed by applying two criteria to select reliable measurements for surface wave tomography: (1) The inter-station distance must be greater than three wavelengths at each period to ensure the far-field approximation and sufficient separation from precursory noise and (2) signal-to-noise ratio (SNR) must be greater than 10 at each period for the measurement at that period to be accepted.
 Once all measurements are obtained, eikonal tomography (Lin et al., 2009) is then applied to produce phase velocity maps from 8 to 40 sec period.
 Eikonal tomography takes account of ray bending (off-great circle propagation) but does not model finite frequency effects (Lin and Ritzwoller, 2011).
 One of the signature features of eikonal tomography is that it produces meaningful uncertainty estimates at each geographical location.
-Figure 2 (a-c) presents phase velocity maps from ambient noise tomography at periods of 8, 20 and 36 sec.
+This is done by accumulating phase velocity estimates at a given location from many central stations, fitting and then removing a truncated Fourier Series over azimuth to estimate azimuthal anisotropy, and then measuring the standard deviation of the mean of the residual.
+Figure 2a-c presents phase velocity maps from ambient noise tomography at periods of 8, 20 and 36 sec.
 By 40 sec period, the SNR of ambient noise has decreased enough that high resolution phase velocity maps are no longer generated.
-Earthquake data are brought in to produce the longer period dispersion maps.
+Earthquake data are introduced to produce the longer period dispersion maps.